onefoursix/streamsets-old-jobs-cleanup/README.md

 This script does not write a log, so if you want to capture the results of this script in a file, redirect its output like this:

-$ python3 delete-old-jobs.py /Users/mark/old-jobs/old_jobs.json > /Users/mark/deleted-jobs.log
+<code>$ python3 delete-old-jobs.py /Users/mark/old-jobs/old_jobs.json > /Users/mark/deleted-jobs.log</code>

-A good test to perform at this point is to manually edit an old_jobs.json input file so there are only a couple of Jobs listed, and to run the script and confirm that those Jobs were correctly deleted.
+A good test to perform at this point is to manually edit an <code>old_jobs.json</code> input file so there are only a couple of Jobs listed, and to run the script and confirm that those Jobs were correctly deleted.

 Example Run: